zuozhenggh/learning-library/developer-library/apex/apex-192/rest-web-source/4-creating-pages/4-creating-pages.md

     ![](images/show-delete.png " ")

 ## **Summary**
-This completes Module 4.
+This completes Lab 4.
 You now know how to utilize a REST endpoint to develop a report and form to allow full CRUD operations.
-[Click here to navigate to Module 5](?lab=lab-5-defining-list-values).
+[Click here to navigate to Lab 5](?lab=lab-5-defining-list-values).

 ## **Acknowledgements**

  - **Author/Contributors** -  David Peake, Consulting Member of Technical Staff
- - **Contributors** - Jaden McElvey, Technical Lead - Oracle LiveLabs Intern
+ - **Contributors** - Oracle LiveLabs Team (Arabella Yao, Product Manager Intern | Jaden McElvey, Technical Lead | Jeffrey Malcolm Jr, Intern)
  - **Last Updated By/Date** - Tom McGinn, Database Cloud Services, Product Management, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.